Examples of non-K\"{a}hler Calabi-Yau 3-folds with arbitrarily large $b_2$: Preliminaries

-We can also check that the spectral sequence degenerates at $E_1$ by the same argument as \cite[Proposition 1.5 (3)]{MR707162} which again uses only the existence of a pure Hodge structure on $H^i(X^{[k]}, \bQ)$ for each stratum $X^{[k]}$.
+The essential tools are two spectral sequences.
+One is the log Hodge to de Rham spectral sequence in \cite[Lemma 4.1]{MR1296351} which follows from the construction of a cohomological mixed Hodge complex (See also \cite[Theorem 3.12, Proposition 3.19]{MR2033010}).
+Another spectral sequence is the one in \cite[Proposition 1.5 (3)]{MR707162} which uses only the existence of a pure Hodge structure on the stratum of an SNC variety.

-By using these spectral sequences, we can show that log deformations of $X$ are unobstructed by the same argument as in \cite[Theorem 4.2]{MR1296351}.
+By using these spectral sequences, we show that log deformations of $X$ are unobstructed as in \cite[Theorem 4.2]{MR1296351}.
 Then, by using the existence of the Kuranishi family of $X$ and Artin's approximation, we can construct a semistable smoothing $\phi \colon \cX \rightarrow \Delta^1$ of $X$ (cf.\ \cite[Corollary 2.4]{MR1296351}).

 However, if $X$ is not projective, the general fiber of $\phi$ may not be an algebraic variety even when $H^2(X, \cO_X) =0$.
-Indeed, this happens in the examples in Theorem \ref{thm:mainexample}. \end{rem}
+Indeed, this happens in the examples in Theorem \ref{thm:mainexample}.

+In \cite[Corollary 7.4]{CLM}, the above result is shown without the assumption (2) for a projective SNC variety.
+It is quite possible that we can remove the assumption when $X$ is not projective but proper (cf. \cite{Felten:2019aa}, \cite{Felten:2020aa}). \end{rem}